By Olivia Popp

 “Ad Astra” is less of a film about space exploration and more of a character study that just happens to be about an astronaut seeking his father.
 But, of course, because it’s set in the future (and in space), it’s complemented by the science fiction label (everything is now compared to “Interstellar”).
 Or perhaps in this case, as much as I hate to say it, it’s instead weighed down by this genre label.
 As a big fan of science fiction, I came into the film with expectations for what it might choose to depict, some of which were fulfilled and exceeded, some of which were never quite reached.

-I’ll admit that I loved “Interstellar.”
+I’ll admit that I was visually stunned by “Interstellar.”
 When I watched it back in 2014, I was so glad I saw it in theaters — the sheer awe that came with seeing those scenes of space travel and images crafted to be beyond our perceivable dimensions and human experience was unbelievable.